 This opens a selection list that is docked to the left-hand side of the network.
 At the bottom of the selection list you see the comments of an entity.
-The search fields helps you to find faster what you are looking for.
+Use the search fields to find entities faster.

 Select the entity type and then the entities that you want to add to the network.
 Double-click to add the entity to a network; or drag-and-drop the selected entities to the network; or click on the Add button.